The history of the iPhone SE

-The iPhone SE is Apple's best budget iPhone, and the third generation will be announced at the Spring 2022 Apple Event in March.
+The iPhone SE is Apple's best budget iPhone, and the third generation was announced during Apple's Spring event on March 8, 2022.

+The iPhone SE 2022 is a decidedly modest update to Apple's most affordable handset line, but it does boast the same processor as the iPhone 13 and 5G connectivity.
+It remains the cheapest new iPhone in Apple's line-up, but the new iPhone SE is actually more expensive than its predecessor.

 So when Apple introduced the very first iPhone SE back in 2016, it was all about the size.
 According to Apple's Greg Joswiak, the first generation iPhone SE was "the most powerful four-inch phone ever."